 There are two distinct types of transatlantic cruises.
-The first, which we dub "repositioning" voyages, takes place in spring and fall when cruise lines move their ships between seasons in Europe and in the Caribbean.
-Depending on the ship's speed, it generally takes between six and eight days to actually cross the Atlantic.
+The first, which we dub a "repositioning" voyage, takes place in spring and fall, when cruise lines move their ships between seasons in Europe and in the Caribbean.
+Depending on a ship's speed, it generally takes between six and eight days to actually cross the Atlantic.
 Many lines choose to add a few ports of call, and this will stretch the length of the cruise to two weeks or more.

 Which one best fits you?
 If you love a cruise bargain, take a look at the repositioning option on mega-ships, which is generally one of the cheapest deals you'll find all year.
 Fares often hover at the $50 (per person, per day) level.
 On the other hand, Queen Mary 2's regularly scheduled Atlantic crossings are rarely on sale.
 The cheapest cabins tend to start at about the $100 mark and can run even higher (again, per person, per day).

 Beyond budget, other qualifying factors include the length of the trip.
 If you have vacation time to burn, repositionings make nice long getaways.
 Cunard's scheduled crossings can work with a weeklong holiday.

 Finally, there's one more factor that's important to consider, regardless of which option you choose: Because you won't be traveling round trip to and from the same port of call -- unless you do one of Cunard's back-to-back transatlantics -- you'll have to factor in the price of an often-expensive one-way airline ticket.